NoahMacDonald1/387_NM_Final/README.md

 - Depth sensor to know if the box is submerged.
   - what angle to place it at?
 - A piezo to beep if the pattern is incorrect.
+- Ultrasonic sensor to detect you approaching the box.
 These measures are guaranteed.
 Stretch goals will add additional sensors.

 This isn't a main goal, but this will likely be battery powered, due to the power demand of all the sensors.

 STRETCH GOALS:
-- A joystick to control the motor once the pattern is entered.
-- Ultrasonic sensor to detect you approaching the box.

 - Joystick to control the motor once the pattern is input correctly.
 - Seven Segment display panel to "talk" to the user.
 - Additional piezo uses, such as when any of the other safety measures are triggered
 - Update the tilt switch to use interrupts to stop the system even mid-pattern.
-These mainly depend on time and pin count after the main features are implemented.
+These mainly depend on time and remaining pins after the main features are implemented.